Central Penn College

-Central Penn College is a small private college in central Pennsylvania offering nine bachelor of science degree programs, seven associate in science degree programs, three associate in applied science degree programs, a master of professional studies degree program and a post secondary certificate program.
+Central Penn College is a small private college in central Pennsylvania offering nine bachelor of science degree programs, seven associate in science degree programs, three associate in applied science degree programs, a master of professional studies degree program and more than a dozen post-secondary certificate programs.

 Since 1881, Central Penn has been a leader in delivering career-focused education to students in Pennsylvania and beyond.
 With an average student to teacher ratio of 15 to 1, students never feel like “just a number” at our institution.